Narahari-Sundaragopalan/eGuard/README.md

 # eGuard
 Android Application which uses a MetaWear as an automatic notification system, mainly as a fall detection and alert device for elderly people.
-To start using the application immediately, go to the [Quick Start Guide](#quick-start-guide) To download the application APK, go to [Releases](https://github.com/Narahari-Sundaragopalan/eGuard/releases)
+To start using the application immediately, go to the [Quick Start Guide](#quick-start-guide).
+To download the application APK, go to [Releases](https://github.com/Narahari-Sundaragopalan/eGuard/releases)

 ## Table of Contents